 In addition to Grand Vin, a second wine Pagodes de Cos, white Cos d'Estournel and Goulée by Cos d'Estournel (mostly Merlot from Nothern Medoc) are produced.

-The majority of vintages listed below were tasted on the 29th November 2017 in beautiful settings at Copenhagen's oldests wine merchant shop, Kjær & Sommerfeldt, created in 1875.
+The majority of vintages listed below were tasted on the 29th November 2017 in beautiful settings at Copenhagen's oldest wine merchant shop, Kjær & Sommerfeldt, created in 1875.

 Cos d'Estournel 2018 (barrel sample) 99-100p

 Tasted twice - last time in September 2019.
 Consistent notes.
 74% Cabernet Sauvignon, 23% Merlot, 2% Cabernet Franc and 1% Petit Verdot, really did hit "bull's eye" in 2018!
-A true monster, big, iron strong backbone, very concentrated and could be sliced in tranches, so fat are fruit and tannin.
-Even though, there is elegance, sophisticated touch, fabulous complexity, lot of style and long, long finish.
+A true monster, big, iron-strong backbone, very concentrated and could be sliced in tranches, so fat are fruit and tannin.
+Even though, there is elegance, sophisticated touch, fabulous complexity, style and long, long finish.
 Wow!
 14.59% alcohol (well-hidden by fruit), only 50% new barrels.

 Cos d'Estournel 2017 (barrel sample) 97-98p

 Tasted in April 2018.
 66% Cabernet Sauvignon, 32% Merlot, 1% Cabernet Franc and 1% Petit Verdot.
 Tight, strong well-balanced, aromatic, great acidity, refined and sophisticated.
 Great structure and depth.
 Long, long finish.
 Immensely impressive.